 - Social worker

 - Other regulated health practitioner who is licensed to diagnose

-- your plan to ensure success in the study and practice of medicine.
+- how you overcame your challenges and your plan to be successful in the study and practice of medicine.

 Use Secure Application Messaging (SAM) in your OMSAS application to upload all supporting documentation for your request.

 The medical schools’ admission offices may request additional information or documentation upon review of your request.